![]() |

 1972 Music Department becomes third active organization under the direction of Dave Keenan.
 Mrs. Chrystal Frost appointed Chairman of the Audio-Visual Committee.

-1973 Church purchases present organ.
+1973 Church purchases organ.

 1975 Lights outside the front door donated by Mrs. Luta Tebault in memory of her husband, Richard.